normalize/normalize.github.io/docs/philosophy.md

 #### No Incremental Builds

 Only supporting 1-to-1 transformations allow very fast build times through incremental builds.
-`nlz` uses `make`-like 1-to-1 transforms and only rebuilds what has changed.
+`nlz` uses `make`-like 1-to-1 transforms and only rebuilds source files that have changed.
 When you have many-to-one transforms, 1 line change would require a full rebuild.
 The difference is a `x * 100ms` vs. `< 100ms` build times,
 especially with CSS preprocessors such as Stylus and SASS.